 The baby's gaze melts my heart.
 His dark, liquid eyes seem to reflect the universe as he lays peacefully in my arms.
 In the centre of the room the sound of crying, in deep release, come from underneath a blanket where his mother sits, curled in a foetal position.
-She is receiving the traditional Mexican ritual of temazcal for post-partum healing.
-Her midwife has lovingly prepared a steam bath, infused with herbs for the ceremony.
+She is receiving the traditional Mexican ritual of temazcal for post-partum healing, for this her midwife has lovingly prepared a steam bath, infused with herbs for the ceremony.

 In this case, the mother is releasing her grief of not being able to birth naturally (for medical reasons), and surrendering to the path of caesarean birth.
 In Mexico the traditional midwives offer this powerful ritual to all women, regardless of birth experience, in recognition of the transformational journey the mother has passed through to hold her baby in her arms.

 Healing the Birth Experience

 The midwife speaks softly, in Spanish, to the mother "Thank you for being here, give yourself permission to feel what you need to feel."
 She continues to support the process while tenderly caressing the mother's spine in upward strokes, massaging the back of her heart and sacrum.
 "Take what is arising and let it go" the mother begins to cry, "...release it without judgement, let the sensations move through you... do not hold it inside."

 Minutes earlier, I have been invited into this sacred, womb-like space in the mother's home.
 We have never met, yet our connection is immediate, the unspoken bond between women, beyond culture and language.
 As we greeted each other she immediately passed her baby son to me, trusting I will care for him while she moves through the labour-like process of healing.